Ankurdev-astro/primecam_sims_smallfields/README.md

 Note: Provide only the schedule file name, not the full path.

 This shall create 'ccat_datacenter_mock' dir.
 All observations are stored here.
 Context dir and Maximum-Likelihood Map outputs will be stored here.
-The test dir is 'data_detcen_testmpi'
+The test dir is 'data_testmpi'

 ### Next: Processing and Map-making pipeline: